ZL-Audio/zl-audio.github.io/content/en/plugins/zlequalizer/_index.md

 When threshold learning is on, the plugin collects the side-chain's instantaneous loudness.
 When threshold learning is turned off, the plugin sets the threshold to the median of the side-chain instantaneous loudness values and sets the knee width to half of the difference between the 95th and 5th percentiles.

 The threshold calculation is in the absolute mode by default.
 When the relative mode is activated, the dynamic effect will calculate the difference between the instantaneous loudness of the side-chain (filtered by the bandpass filter) and the overall instantaneous loudness of the side-chain.
 The threshold learning will work in the same mode.

+### Filter Structure

+- Minimum Phase: The most common filter structure, also known as analog or zero delay.
+Low-order minimum phase filters (6 dB/oct and 12 dB/oct) cause small phase shifts.
+Therefore, when the signal processed by low-order minimum phase filters is mixed with the original or highly correlated signals, phase cancellation issues are almost inaudible.
+However, when frequency and gain are rapidly modulated, this type of filter is more likely to become unstable and produce audible artifacts.
+- State Variable: This type of filter is more stable when frequency and gain are rapidly modulated.
+However, the phase shift caused by this filter is significant.
+It is not recommended to mix the processed signal with the original or highly correlated signals.

 ## Acknowledgment